 The employer appealed to the Employment Appeals Tribunal and lost there too.
 The EAT endorsed the tribunal’s view that the employer’s response fell outside the range of reasonable responses and the dismissal was unfair.

 What do you think?
 Does this make sense to you?
-If you would like to take advice in a similar situation, just give us a call so that we can help.
+If you would like to take advice in a similar situation, Contact Us and we will be happy to see how we can help.